An Ungentlemanly Act: Production

-The film was written and directed by Stuart Urban, and commissioned to mark the tenth anniversary of the Falklands War.
+The film was written and directed by Stuart Urban.
+It was commissioned to mark the tenth anniversary of the Falklands War.
 The film was closely based on the historical record, and all of the major incidents portrayed were drawn from contemporary accounts by those who took part.
 Filming took place on the Falkland Islands and at Ealing Studios.
 Urban is a fluent Spanish-speaker, and plays an uncredited role as an Argentine radio operator.

 Ian Richardson replaced Ian Holm as Falklands Governor Rex Hunt after Holm dropped out of the production at the last minute.
 Bob Peck plays Major Mike Norman, the commander of the Royal Marines based at Stanley, while Norman himself acted as advisor on the production, and has a small part as a member of the Falkland Islands Defence Force (FIDF).
 Don Bonner, who was Governor Hunt's chauffeur at the time of the conflict, cameos in a scene set in Stanley store where he says "Hello Don" to the actor playing him.